The skills, resources, and networking that will get you to your goal

 The sixth big problem folks hit is trying to learn Objective-C. This was Apple’s primary development language before Swift was introduced, and although you’ll find remnants in some old codebases the overwhelming majority of existing code is now Swift, and almost all new code is also Swift.

 I spent years writing Objective-C before Swift came along and really grew to love it, but it has an extremely steep learning curve compared to Swift and misses out on most of Swift’s important features.
-I remember when I first tried out the iPhone SDK when Apple announced it, and being horrified by Objective-C because it was entirely unlikely anything else I had seen so far.
+I remember when I first tried out the iPhone SDK when Apple announced it, and being horrified by Objective-C because it was entirely unlike anything else I had seen so far.

 For a learner, Objective-C and Swift have almost nothing in common.
 Yes, they both share the same frameworks from Apple, but unless you’re actually planning to work at Apple – the only company in the world still producing large amounts of Objective-C – then you should leave Objective-C well alone and focus entirely on Swift.